Global Battery World:

 ̴ 100% more nickel and ̴1000% more lithium than produced today.

 Recycling of essential battery materials?

-Large Lithium-ion batteries used in the mobility sector are highly complex electrochemical devices containing many different metals, polymers, solvents and minerals.
+Large Lithium-ion batteries used in the mobility sector are highly complex electrochemical devices containing many metals, polymers, solvents, and minerals.
 Recycling will be partially possible.
 However, separating materials involve costly processes.
 Cost-competitive recycling methods to yield single high-quality battery components is therefore challenging.
-Moreover, the various different battery types on the market will make it difficult recycle systematically and efficiently.
+Moreover, the various different battery types on the market will make it difficult to recycle systematically and efficiently.

 It is therefore likely that metal-mining will be the primary and most affordable way to yield high-quality battery raw materials in the near future.

 Waste management and circular economy will help to reduce waste by “second use” of old batteries, reduction of raw materials and substitute cobalt and nickel.
 A more innovative battery technology in the next generation lithium batteries using sustainable, less toxic and less flammable battery materials will improve the overall lithium battery safety.